Phil 2030: Introduction to Ethics

-A philosophical claim—and thus, an ethical claim—is only as good as the arguments that one can give to support it.
+An ethical claim is only as good as the arguments that one can give to support it.
 Because of this, most (but not all) philosophical work consists in arguing in support of philosophical claims.

-In ethics, if you believe that something is immoral or that it is morally permissible, you need to be able to back up that belief with good reasons.
-You need to be able to provide reasons for thinking that your belief is true.
+In ethics, if you believe that something is right or wrong, you need to be able to back up that belief with good reasons.
 In other words, you have to be able to give an argument for your belief.

 Suppose you say that in general, theft is immoral.
 If I ask you why you think this is the case, then you ought to be able to give me a reason, e.g., “It harms the person from whom something is being stolen.”
 This may be a good argument in support of the claim that, in general, theft is wrong.
 (A worse argument in support of that claim is: “Sometimes you end up stealing low quality goods and it’s really not worth the effort.”)
 If you can give no reason for asserting that theft is wrong, then I am within my rights to ignore you.
 This illustrates that morality is based on reasons.

-This is much different than saying, e.g., “Turkey & Gravy flavored soda is delicious!” or “Rancid goat’s milk is tasty.”
-These are acceptable statements, even if I have no reasons to give in support of them.
-In this way, moral claims are much different than claims of personal preference.
+This is much different than saying, e.g., “Turkey & Gravy flavored soda is delicious!”
+This is an acceptable statement, even if I have no reasons to give in support of them.
+In this way, moral claims are different than claims of personal preference.

 This is a point that the author of EMP, James Rachels, emphasizes when he describes what he calls the Minimum Conception of Morality:

 Morality is, at the very least, the effort to guide one’s conduct by reason—that is, to do what there are the best reasons for doing—while giving equal weight to the interests of each individual affected by one’s decision.
-(13)
+(EMP 13)

 Rachels makes an important point about these three cases: